 Do not ride the wrong way on a bike lane!
 For example, on Delaware Avenue, you can only bike east-bound in the bike lane.
 If you want to go west-bound use Main Street one block away, or you may carefully bike along the Delaware Ave sidewalk west-bound if you yield to pedestrians.

-You cannot ride with more than one headphone in use, and you need to have working brakes.
+You cannot ride with more than one headphone in your ears, and you need to have working brakes.

 Where can I get more information or help with bicycling?

 For help with bicycling selection, maintenance, full service flat tire fixes, or general repair questions, you can Facebook message, call 302-525-6833, or stop into Newark Bike Project at 136 South Main Street (next to FedEx).
-NBP is open Noon to 5pm everyday, with later hours Monday to Thursday.
-Learn-to-DIY hours are Mondays and Thursdays 6pm to 9pm, during which volunteers assist you.
+NBP is open every non-holiday day (see website for current hours).
+Learn-to-DIY hours are also available, during which volunteers assist you.